 Benefits for single mothers in Singapore

 The good news is that there IS financial help to be had for single mums, and whilst there is still a discrepancy between single parents and married parents when it comes to benefits, the legislations are constantly being reviewed.
 For example, there was the welcome news that maternity leave entitlement for unwed mums increased from 12 weeks to 16 weeks – in line with married mothers.

-Children born in 2017 and onwards also now qualify for a Child Development Account (CDA), including the $3,000 CDA First Step grant.
+Children born on or after 1 September 2016 also now qualify for a Child Development Account (CDA), including the $3,000 CDA First Step grant.
 The account is intended to make life easier for parents when it comes to childcare and healthcare costs.